benjamin-ebert/bebert_org/content/code/_index.md

-# Things that tripped me up...
+# Things that can trip us up...

-... and how to solve them.
+... and how to handle them.
 Mainly Laravel, CSS and jQuery.
 Some philosophical pieces on freelancing as a web developer.